rn5f107s2/Molybdenum/README.md

 ```
     bestmove [the move deemed to be the best one]
 ```
-Something to note is that every move given as output will be in the from of
+Something to note is that every move given as output will be in the form of
 ```
     [from square of the move][to square of the move]
 ```